DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Problem Formulation: Cooperative Problem Solving with General Agents

 \section{Problem Formulation: Cooperative Problem Solving with General Agents}

-We consider cooperative problem solving in systems of multiple \emph{general-purpose agents} that interact asynchronously via message passing, with no predefined roles, control flow, or communication protocols.
-Coordination and task decomposition emerge solely from local agent decisions, \hq{as shown in Figure~\ref{fig:coop-prob-solving}.}
+We consider cooperative problem solving in systems of multiple \emph{general-purpose agents} that interact asynchronously via message passing.
+As illustrated in Fig.~\ref{fig:coop-prob-solving}, agent collaboration and task decomposition thus emerge solely from local agent decisions.